ArmandPhilippot/coldark/packages/coldark-dircolors/README.md

 Coldark dircolors can be installed for all application that respect the `LS_COLORS` environment variable.
 You can thus use it with commands like `ls`, `tree` ...

+It is recommended to use it with [Coldark for XFCE4 terminal](https://github.com/ArmandPhilippot/coldark-xfce4-terminal) so that the colors match those of Coldark.

 ## Colors

 Coldark consists of three color palettes.
 The first is common to both versions.
 The other two each apply to a version.
 Coldark uses 16 colors for each theme.

 Coldark dircolors reuses the colors of the terminal: black, white, red, magenta, green, blue, yellow & cyan.
-If you are using [Coldark for XFCE4 terminal](https://github.com/ArmandPhilippot/coldark-xfce4-terminal), it will only use 8 colors since the normal and bright versions of the colors are the same.
+If you are using Coldark for XFCE4 terminal, it will only use 8 colors since the normal and bright versions of the colors are the same.

 |                | Light Theme |                                                          | Dark Theme |                                                          |
 | -------------- | ----------- | :------------------------------------------------------: | :--------: | :------------------------------------------------------: |